HarshalPuranik17/SecondRepo/README.md

 # SecondRepo
-This is my Second Repository that is created straighton github server
+This is my Second Repository that is created straight on github server